syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 domainurl: ##DomainURL##
 ---

-# Appointments in ##Platform_Name## Schedule control
+# Appointments in ##Platform_Name## Scheduler control

-Appointments can be anything that are scheduled for a specific time period.
-It can be created on varied time range and each appointments are categorized based on this range.
-The Scheduler events can be categorized as,
+Appointments in the Scheduler can be anything scheduled for a specific time period.
+They can be created for various time ranges, and each appointment is categorized based on this range.
+The Scheduler events can be categorized as:

 * Normal events
 * Spanned events